Quickstart Tutorial

 What about PDF fields?

-But how does Legalesign know where the person needs to sign on the PDF?
-The answer is that our PDF was pre-prepared with tags: we put a Legalesign text tag within the PDF and set 'process_tags' to true in the PDF upload request.
+How does Legalesign know where the person needs to sign on the PDF?
+The answer is that our PDF was pre-prepared with tags: we put a Legalesign text tag within the PDF and set 'process_tags'

 Click here to download a sample text-tagged PDF.

-Text tags have a learning curve and need trial and error, use the web app to test out tags, and contact support@legalesign.com for assistance and examples.
+Text tags have a learning curve and need trial and error.
+Other methods are set out below, but you get the full capability of the Legalesign forms system with it.
+Use the web app to test out tags.
+Contact support for assistance and examples.

-Here are three more ways to set up fields:
+Here are four ways to set up fields:

 1. Easiest/quickest version.
 Set up your PDF using the Legalesign web app.